Your brain has a bandwidth limit and you are probably exceeding it

 What is cognitive load management?

 Cognitive load management is the practice of designing work habits, information flows, and task structures to stay within the natural limits of human working memory.
 It draws on Sweller’s Cognitive Load Theory, which identifies three types of load competing for the same limited mental bandwidth: intrinsic load (the real complexity of a task), extraneous load (unnecessary friction from poor design or process), and germane load (the productive mental effort of learning and problem-solving).[2]
-The goal is not to do less work – it is to stop wasting cognitive resources on friction that adds no value.
+The goal is not to do less work.
+The goal is to stop wasting cognitive resources on friction that adds no value.

 Cognitive ergonomics is the study and design of work systems, tools, and environments to match the cognitive capabilities and limitations of the human mind.
-Unlike physical ergonomics (which addresses posture, repetitive strain, and workspace layout), cognitive ergonomics targets how information is presented, how tasks are sequenced, and how interruptions are managed – all factors that determine whether your brain operates at capacity or in overload.[3]
+Unlike physical ergonomics (which addresses posture, repetitive strain, and workspace layout), cognitive ergonomics targets how information is presented, how tasks are sequenced, and how interruptions are managed.
+All three factors determine whether your brain operates at capacity or in overload.[3]

 What you will learn